Aephn/insurity-telemetrics-predictor-poc/docs/xgboost_model.md

 2. Non-linear & interaction effects.
 3. Mild seasonality.
 4. Correlated prior claim counts.
 5. (New) Stronger emphasis on speeding via BOTH linear and convex (quadratic) terms plus a higher-weight speed×braking interaction to increase model sensitivity to aggressive speed behavior.
+Vehicle static attributes (`car_value`, `car_sportiness`) and a pre-computed `car_speeding_interaction` are included to enrich signal without depending solely on deeper trees. `car_value` is normalized during synthesis / scoring so magnitude remains comparable to behavioral metrics.

 This version targets a broader effective gradient zone so that incremental worsening (especially in speeding) materially shifts predicted risk.